 The dishes are not just rich in ingredients but also the recipes show how rich the food culture has been with the Nizams.
 We always hear stories of how generous the Nizams were when it came to entertaining and welcoming their guests.
 How lavish their Dastarkhaan or tables were.
 The curries, Haleem, so many varieties of sweet dishes that are served with oodles of dry fruits and cooked in clarified Butter are evidence of how much effort the Nizams made their Khansamas/chefs put into food.

-The Nizams had a very influential.
+The Nizams were very influential.
 The history showcases the rich taste not just in Gems and Jewelry, but also in food.
-Use of Milk solids, Ghee, Dry fruits of different kinds is pretty common in most dishes.
+The use of Milk solids, Ghee, Dry fruits of different kinds is pretty common in most dishes.
 This dish has a paste of poppy seeds, cashews and coconut.
-Though the spice level isn’t too high, but the Biryani uses a paste of green chilies and you can always increase the green chilies if you wish to make it more spicy.
+Though the spice level isn’t too high, the Biryani uses a paste of green chilies and you can always increase the green chilies if you wish to make it spicier.
 Using Kewra with food color makes the Biryani smell rich and inviting as well.
 Besides that the Biryani is pretty easy to make.
 This dish is great for Beginners too.
 Enjoy!!!